avcoder/unit05-lesson04/slides.md

    - Can we do binary search on a linked list?
       - Do we have a way to "go left" using a single linked list?
       - Do we have a way to pick the middle?
-   - Problem: Need a better data structure that is works better than O(n) to search/insert/delete a sorted list
+- Problem: Need a better data structure that's better than O(n) to search/insert/delete a sorted list

 ---
 transition: slide-left